javl/InstaxBLE/readme.md

 ### Supported printer models
 This script has been tested with the Instax Mini Link and the Instax Square Link, but should also work with the Mini Link 2 (should't be the same as Mini Link) and Wide Link (the code already contains wide specific settings).
 I'm unsure about some of the other models.
 If you have a different model let met know if this code works for you.
 If it doesn't you can find some info on recording the bluetooth data between your phone and the printer [here (Android)](https://github.com/javl/InstaxBLE/issues/4#issuecomment-1484123671) and [here (IOS)](https://github.com/jpwsutton/instax_api/issues/21#issuecomment-751651250).
 The IOS logs are strongly prefered as Android uses a slightly different way of communicating.

-@Fijifilm: feel free to send some of your other models if you want me to support those as well ;)
+@ Fuijfilm: feel free to send some of your other models if you want me to support those as well ;)

 | Model | Tested |
 | --- | --- |